barryclark/jekyll-now/_posts/2019-01-17-Playing-Around-System-Drawing-PowerShell.md

 $WordIsColliding = $FilledSpace.IsVisible($WordBounds)
 ```

-With that, we have the framework for figuring out whether or not objects collide or not, and there
+With that, we have the framework for figuring out whether or not objects collide, and there
 are a _whole_ lot of different objects you can work with in `System.Drawing` &mdash; lines, curves,
 ellipses, polygons, paths, etc. And with the `GraphicsPath` objects, you can create literally
 anything you want or need using its methods.